 - routes should always be well researched

-- common traffic choke points and potential safe havens should be identified in case environment becomes unstable
+- common traffic choke points and potential safe havens should be identified in case the environment becomes unstable

 - Interactions with a variety of contacts can include:

 - Relationships with destination staff can be important.